 Established in 1991, you may well have heard of People Tree's ethical womenswear products.
 The first clothing company in the world to receive the World Fair Trade Organization's Fair Trade product mark, People Tree has been bringing high-quality clothes with principles to us for several decades.

 Now, it's selling activewear too!
-Its products are made using natural, biodegradable materials as much as possible, and are sourced from socially responsible organizations and factories.
+Its products are made using natural, biodegradable materials as much as possible, and are sourced from socially responsible organisations and factories.

-Buy: These luxe, loose-fitting Sasha trousers ($79) and this super-stylish cross back yoga top ($29).
+Buy: Luxe, loose-fitting Sasha trousers ($79) and the super-stylish cross back yoga top ($29).
 The top is made by Assisi Garments, a company which employs disabled and disadvantaged women in south India.

 You may well already know Vivobarefoot, a company famous for its minimalist running shoes.
 It's aiming to use 90% sustainable materials across its whole range by next year – no mean feat – and has already started to produce market-changing ethical footwear.